cl-plus-ssl/cl-plus-ssl/README.md

 For example, when making an HTTP request, if it is stuck, we want to interrupt it instead of leaving the thread hanging forever.
-Similarly, a server can encourage some very slow or stuck clients, who do not timely send their requests or read responses, and keep connection, and possibly a connection handling thread, occupied.
+Similarly, a server can encounter some very slow or stuck clients, who do not timely send their requests or read responses, and keep connection, and possibly a connection handling thread, occupied.
 We want to interrupt server handling